imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 Unfortunately, we have a new problem.
-Because a user requires a `:name` attribute, we have to specify a name in order to build a valid user object in each test (we might in certain instances be able to get away with using invalid objects, but...).
+Because a user requires a `:name` attribute, we have to specify a name in order to build a valid user object in each test (we might in certain instances be able to get away with using invalid objects, but it is probably not a good idea).
 Here, the fact that we've had to give our users names has given us another obscure test smell - we have introduced some noise in that it's not clear at a glance _which_ attributes were relevant to the behavior that's getting exercised.

 Another problem that might emerge is if we added a new attribute to `User` that was validated against - every test that builds a user